remotion-dev/remotion/packages/docs/docs/using-audio.md

 };
 ```

-The audio will play from the start, at full volume and full length, unless the composition is shorter.

-You can also import remote audio by passing a URL: (`src="https://example.com/audio.mp3"`).
+You can also add remote audio by passing a URL:

 ```tsx twoslash
 import { AbsoluteFill, Audio } from "remotion";